PatrickVLy/password-generator/README.md

 9. Depending on the combination of password parameters that the user has selected, I used the array method <br>```.concat()``` to join the selected arrays together and stored that into a new array.

-10. Once the arrays have been concatenated into a single new array, I used an algothrthm called the ***Fisher-Yates Algorithm*** to randomly shuffle the array and returned the items in a randomly shuffled order. this is the function that I used:
+10. Once the arrays have been concatenated into a single new array, I used an algorithm called the ***Fisher-Yates Algorithm*** to randomly shuffle the array and returned the items in a randomly shuffled order. this is the function that I used:

 ```
 function shuffleArray(array){